Main Menu

 Park Information

-Locust Creek Covered Bridge, built in 1868, became a link in one of the nation's earliest transcontinental roads.
-Today, it is the longest of Missouri's four remaining covered bridges, measuring 151 feet.
-The bridge was built out of white pine using the Howe-truss system, named for William Howe, who patented the design in 1840.
-The essential features of the design were its use of vertical iron rods to draw the diagonal wooden members tight against the top and bottom of the bridge.
-The bridge features arched entrances with ramps sloping away from both ends.
+At 151 feet, Locust Creek Covered Bridge is the longest of Missouri's four surviving covered bridges.
+It was built in 1868 and became a link in one of the nation's first transcontinental roads, Route 8.
+The bridge was made of white pine using the Howe-truss system.
+The essential feature of this design is the use of vertical iron rods to draw the diagonal wooden members tight against the top and bottom of the structure.

 Park Hours